Patroklo/yii2-file-uploader/Readme.md

 									 'width' => 100,
 									 'size' => 5000]
 								]
+				'file2' => [ more operations ]
 				];

 	This code will make a copy of the uploaded file (it should be an image) that will be resized to 100x100 mantaining it's ratio (one of the sides won't be exactly of 100 pixels) and will drop it's color quality until it reaches 5000 bytes of weight.
+	Furthermore, the array keys that contain the operations will be used to name the copies in the "child_name" column, which will let the developer to distinguish between the different files more easily.

 	For example: